open-telemetry/opentelemetry-collector-contrib/receiver/awscloudwatchreceiver/README.md

 ### Group Parameters

 `autodiscover` and `named` are ways to control and filter which log groups and log streams which are collected from.
-They are mutually exclusive and are incompatible and should not be configured at the same time.
+They are mutually exclusive and are incompatible to be configured at the same time.

 - `autodiscover`
   - `limit`: (optional; default = 50) Limits the number of discovered log groups.